$L$-theory Characteristic Classes: Lg -theory Characteristic Classes and Bundle Lifting Problem

-First assume that $(M,f)$ is Poincar\'e transversal to the zero section $BSG(h)$.
-Again the preimage of the zero section is a presheaf of $\ZZ/2$ homology Poincar\'e spaces and then assemble it to a $\ZZ/2$ Poincar\'e space $L$.
+Let $M$ be a $\ZZ/2$ manifold.
+First assume that $(M,f:M\rightarrow MSG(h))$ is Poincar\'e transversal.
+Then $I$ is a presheaf of $\ZZ/2$ homology Poincar\'e spaces over $M$.
+The presheaf is assembled to a $\ZZ/2$ Poincar\'e space $L$.
 The preimage of $ESG(h)$ is a spherical fibration of $L$ which induces a normal structure compatible with the Poincar\'e duality.

 Then